gapdays/gap-sage-days2016/program.md

 * Start: Monday January 17th at 10am (coffee since 9.30am)
 * Finish: 1pm on Friday January 22nd

+There will be also a Workshop on Mathematical Databases organised by the Horizon 2020 [OpenDreamKit project](http://opendreamkit.org/) in St Andrews on January 25th-27th, 2016.
+We will post a link here as soon as we will have more information.

 {% comment %}

 * a general introduction to programming in GAP, talks given by